CamStreamer/CamStreamerLib/README.md

 # Documentation for Node.js modules

 ## HttpServer
 HttpServer is a module for processing HTTP requests in your scripts.
-It also automatically serves up the content from html directory or you can register paths which you can proccess by your own.
+It also automatically serves up the content from html directory or you can register paths which you can proccess by your own (e.g. http://$CAMERA_IP/local/camscripter/proxy/$MY_PACKAGE_NAME/control.cgi).

 ### methods
 #### onRequest(path, callback)